-Updated February 26, 2021
+Updated December 15, 2021

 Spirit Cultural Exchange is closely monitoring the developments of COVID-19 in the US and abroad and its effect on J-1 exchanges.
 Our number one priority is the health, safety, and welfare of each of our participants.
 Together with our US based cooperating Host Companies, we have developed a set of best practices within which we are able to safely operate our BridgeUSA programs.
-All participants currently in the US are advised to follow the guidance of their local authorities and that of the Centers for Disease Control (CDC), particularly with regards to mask wearing, hand washing and social distancing measures.
+All participants currently in the US are advised to follow the guidance of their local authorities and that of the Centers for Disease Control (CDC), particularly with regards to vaccine recommendations, mask wearing and social distancing measures.
 Any participants in the USA in need of guidance or assistance should contact Spirit at 1 800 390 0978 or email firstname.lastname@example.org.